mwikstrom/scripthost-core/docs/scripthost-core.evaluatescriptresponse.vars.md

 ## EvaluateScriptResponse.vars property

-Optionally includes the global variables that were accessed during script evaluation
+Optionally includes the global variables that were accessed during script evaluation.

+This property is omitted unless the script is evaluated with the `track` option.

 <b>Signature:</b>